IBM: 1990s–2000s

 In 1998, IBM merged the enterprise-oriented Personal Systems Group of the IBM PC Co. into IBM's own Global Services personal computer consulting and customer service division.
 The resulting merged business units then became known simply as IBM Personal Systems Group.
-A year later, IBM stopped selling their computers at retail outlets after their market share in this sector had fallen considerably behind competitors Compaq and Dell.
+A year later, IBM stopped selling its computers at retail outlets after its market share in this sector had fallen considerably behind competitors Compaq and Dell.
 Immediately afterwards, the IBM PC Co. was dissolved and merged into IBM Personal Systems Group.

-In the 2000s, IBM collaborated with the Chinese defense contractor Huadi to develop the “Golden Shield Project”, a large-scale policing and surveillance project in Beijing.
+In the 2000s, IBM collaborated with the Chinese defense contractor Huadi to develop the "Golden Shield Project", a large-scale policing and surveillance project in Beijing.
 The system was reportedly used to monitor online activity and target groups such as Falun Gong, Uyghurs and other individuals considered security risks.

-In 2002 IBM acquired PwC Consulting, the consulting arm of PwC which was merged into its IBM Global Services.
+In 2002, IBM acquired PwC Consulting, the consulting arm of PwC which was merged into its IBM Global Services.
 On September 14, 2004, LG and IBM announced that their business alliance in the South Korean market would end at the end of that year.
 Both companies stated that it was unrelated to the charges of bribery earlier that year.
 Xnote was originally part of the joint venture and was sold by LG in 2012.

-Continuing a trend started in the 1990s of downsizing its operations and divesting from commodity production, IBM sold all of its personal computer business to Chinese technology company Lenovo and, in 2009, it acquired software company SPSS Inc. Later in 2009, IBM's Blue Gene supercomputing program was awarded the National Medal of Technology and Innovation by U.S. President Barack Obama.
+Continuing a trend started in the 1990s of downsizing its operations and divesting from commodity production, IBM sold all of its personal computer business to Chinese technology company Lenovo, and in 2009, it acquired software company SPSS Inc. Later in 2009, IBM's Blue Gene supercomputing program was awarded the National Medal of Technology and Innovation by U.S. President Barack Obama.